fusion32/mutante1/README.md

 License
 -------

-Refer to LICENSE.txt for information about the GNU General Public License.
+Refer to LICENSE for information about the MIT License.

 Graphics
 --------